ValkyrieStudios/validator/README.md

 v.check({a: true}); // false
 ```

-And can also be combined with other operators to form more complex rules such as:
+Can also be combined with other operators to form more complex rules such as:
 ```typescript
 const v = Validator.create({
     a: ['?', 'integer|between:1,150|!between:50,100', 'integer|between:-1,-150'],